gradle/gradle/design-docs/model-rules-dsl.md

 - Update user guide to mention syntax.
 - Update release notes to mention potential breaking change.

-## Story: DSL rule references input using simplified syntax
+## Story: DSL rule references input using path expression syntax

 - Replace `$('path')` with `$.path`

-## Story: Top level DSL rule references input using idiomatic syntax
+## Story: DSL rule references input relative to subject

-- Add an alternative to `$('path')` that is closer to idiomatic Groovy
-- Resolve an expression `a` to model element with path `a` when subject does not have property `a`.
-- Resolve a property expression `a.b.c` to model element with path `a.b.c` when subject does not have property `a`.
-- Resolve a method expression `a.b.c()` to method call `c()` on model element with path `a.b` when subject does not have property `a`.
-- TBD - resolve paths relative to subject, or root?
-- TBD - need to make this work in nested closures, configure rules and task actions in particular.
-- TBD - More efficient detection of subject/script property reference, perhaps using node schema
+- Allow a closure parameter to be declared, this lvar can be used to reference inputs
 - Improve error message when extracted input cannot be bound
 - Update user guide and samples to use this syntax
 - Update release notes to mention potential breaking change.

 For example:

-    model {
+    model { m ->
-        components {
+        components { c ->
             mylib(JavaLibrarySpec) {
-                targetPlatform platforms.java6
+                targetPlatform m.platforms.java6
             }
+            test {
+                targetPlatform c.test.targetPlatform
             }
+        }
-        tasks {
+        tasks { t ->
             thing(MyTask) {
-                dependsOn tasks.otherTask // resolve path relative to subject }
+                dependsOn t.otherTask // resolve path relative to subject }
             components.withType(JavaLibrarySpec).each { lib ->
                 ... define a task using properties of `lib` ...